 Of course, as someone who has been recently arrested — or knows someone who has been arrested — for a DUI, you probably could care less about whether saturation patrols or checkpoints are better enforcement methods.

 Instead, you want crystal clear, insightful guidance about how to fight your charges and move on with your life.
-Look to the Los Angeles DUI defense team at the Kraut Law Group.
+Look to the Los Angeles DUI defense team at the Kraut Criminal & DUI Lawyers.
 We can help you get a grip on the charges you face and develop a plan of action to take them on.

 If you’ve been arrested for driving under the influence in Los Angeles, contact former-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.